d18c7db/Gauntlet_FPGA/readme.md

 258x54 at 3995.975 addr
 258x50 at 4059.815 addr
 </pre>
 Turns out `4V`, `2V`, `1V` were not being driven so `ROM 6P` was not being addressed properly and was not outputting enough new data to form proper characters.
-Connecting the additional signal properly produces a much more recognizable picture:
+Connecting the additional signals properly produces a much more recognizable picture:
 [![Alphanumerics fixed](doc/images/SIM03.png)](doc/images/SIM03.png)

 Additionally GPC `I_D` bus connect order was wrong, so the colors were also reversed.
 Fixing that shows colors in the correct order:
 [![Alphanumeric colors fixed](doc/images/SIM04.png)](doc/images/SIM04.png)

 ### Playfield debugging
 The playfield shows pink stripes instead of the expected maze.
 Forcing the AL ROMs to return zero, makes the text on the right of the screen disappear.
-This reveals additional playfield that would normally be hidden by the text.
+This reveals additional playfield that would normally be hidden under the text.
 Since AL was fixed earlier, the AL ROMs will be left disabled while troubleshooting the PF issue.

 Adding debug code to the simulator to dump selected busses to a log file and debugging the GP bus address (ROM addresses), data out of ROMs and into SLAGS, reveals several mistakes such as unconnected signals, SLAGS selectors S0 S1 to the shifters were reversed, etc, so progressively the playfield becomes more and more visible.
 [![Pink Stripes](doc/images/SIM10.png)](doc/images/SIM10.png)
 [![More Stripes](doc/images/SIM11.png)](doc/images/SIM11.png)
 [![Flipped blocks](doc/images/SIM12.png)](doc/images/SIM12.png)

 The raw data from the correctly functioning SLAGS can be seen below.
-This is and example of what the `SLAGS` `MO` shifter output dumped into a .ppm file looks like before it is turned into an index into the color palette.
+This is an example of what the `SLAGS` `MO` shifter output dumped into a .ppm file looks like before it is turned into an index into the color palette.
 [![SLAGS MO output](doc/images/SLAGS_MO.png)](doc/images/SLAGS_MO.png)

 And this is the corresponding `PF` shifters output.
 Since these values are intercepted straight from the SLAGS outputs before they hit the color palette, each value is written into the .ppm file three times (R=G=B) so as to form a grayscale image.